Openscapes/quarto-website-tutorial/index.md

 [Openscapes](https://openscapes.org) is about better science for future us.
 We help researchers reimagine data analysis, develop modern skills that are of immediate value to them, and cultivate collaborative and inclusive research teams as part of the broader global open movement.

 We're developing this tutorial to help folks of different technical skills use [quarto](https://quarto.org) for documentation and tutorial building.
-This tutorial was originally created for both [NASA-Openscapes](https://nasa-openscapes.github.io) researcher support engineers and communications directors at organizations promoting open science.
-The structure follows a previous tutorial [Making free websites with RStudio's RMarkdown](https://jules32.github.io/rmarkdown-website-tutorial/index.html).
+This tutorial was originally created for two different audiences: [NASA-Openscapes](https://nasa-openscapes.github.io) researcher support engineers and communications directors at organizations promoting open science.
+The structure follows an earlier tutorial [Making free websites with RStudio's RMarkdown](https://jules32.github.io/rmarkdown-website-tutorial/index.html).